cschroed-usgs/docker-microservices-cdi-poc/README.md

 Artifactory OSS does not support PyPI repositories.
 In order to store Python artifacts, a separate PyPI container is included.

-## The PyPI Secrets Directory
+## Creating a custom PyPI repo username and password

 A user and password must be setup in the PyPI repo before artifacts can be deployed to it.
-If there is not already a `secrets` directory under `pypi`, go ahead and create it.
-Within the `secrets` directory, run the following:
+While a default user and password are included, a custom username and password can be specified.
+To do so, `cd` to the `pypi/secrets` directory and run the following:

 - `$ htpasswd -s .htpasswd some_username_of_your_choosing`